mesinkasir/markdownuts/README.md

 ### Setup your site

-For first of course you need to setup your site, you can change your site name, description, social media and others in to `config.yml`
+After installing and running your project, you will see the starter project is a skeleton version without CSS styling.
+First of course you need to set up your site, add your site URL, you can change the site name, description, social media and more into `config.yml`

+After entering your site URL, via config.yml then Brutalism Starter is active as your theme.

 To setup your Site for SEO , sitename, Twitter card and Open Graph ,nabar,and copyrights on footer you can update your site name , twitter user, facebook user and others on config.yml